Draft Murrumbidgee Alluvium Water Resource Plan - closed

 - Schedule F - Draft Murrumbidgee Alluvium Water Quality Management Plan

-- Schedule G - Information and tools used in preparing the WRP
+- Schedule G - Information and tools used in preparing the WRP—appears in WRP on page 79

-- Schedule H - Murrumbidgee Alluvium Monitoring, Evaluation and Reporting Plan
+- Schedule H - Draft Alluvium Monitoring, Evaluation and Reporting Plan

-- Schedule I - Information relating to take for consumptive use
+- Schedule I - Information relating to take for consumptive use—appears on WRP at page 82

 - Appendix A - Draft Murrumbidgee Alluvium WRP Groundwater Resource Description